petergullberg/brewbutton/README.md

 But it appears that the app reads this after writing the recipe brew.
 0x0026 (R)

-What I noticed after performing prepare recipe reading the value was
+What I noticed after performing prepare recipe in the Nespresso App, reading the value was
  - 811001200000....
 (20B)
  - and after brew command the value was:
  - 830501200000....
 (20B)